-Applicability and Scope of the ELTIF
+What is the Applicability and Scope of the ELTIF

 General Application and Scope

-ELTIF is a new type of collective investment framework allowing investors to put money into companies and projects that need long-term capital.
+The ELTIF is a type of collective investment framework allowing investors to put money into companies and projects that need long-term capital.
 It is aimed at investment fund managers who want to offer long-term investment opportunities to institutional and private investors across Europe, e.g. in infrastructure projects.

 To benefit from this cross-border passport, new investment vehicles would have to meet rules designed to protect both investors and the companies and projects they invest in.

 ELTIFs are designed to facilitate investment into asset classes that are too illiquid to be served by fund structures such as Undertakings for the Collective Investment of Transferrable Securities (the “UCITs”) which must offer investor the chance to exit at least twice a month.